valeoai/WaffleIron/README.md

 --eval
 ```
 This should give you a final mIoU of 77.6%.

-Note: for single-GPU validation, you can add the argument `--gpu 0`.
+**Remark**: If your model was trained with the argument `--gpu 0`, you must add the argument `--gpu 0` for evaluation with the above command.

 To evaluate the SemanticKITTI trained model, type
 ```